fsoubelet/Movie_Colorbar/README.md

-# Movie Colorbar: Turn a video into the average colors bar.
+# Movie Colorbar: Turn a video into a colorbar.

 A simple scrip to extract frames from a video and generate a colorbar with the average color from each frame.
 Slightly customizable in the number of frames and algorithms used.